Here we explain what happens after you have been referred to the Falls and Bone Health Service.

 Preventing falls

-We have a practical guide to reducing the risk of falls and injury.
+Practical guide to reducing the risk of falls and injury (from Richmond's Falls and Bones Health team).

 0800 169 6565